 Beware of Phishing

-Phishing is any email or pop-up advertisement that claims to be from a legitimate business or organization that you deal with.
+Phishing is any phone call, email or pop-up advertisement that claims to be from a legitimate business or organization that you deal with.
 Scam artists recreate pages using information from legitimate web sites in hopes of fooling consumers into providing their personal information.

 Some consumers mistakenly submit financial and personal information and the "phishers" will use it to gain access to financial records or accounts, commit identity theft or engage in illegal acts.